Grist Mill Road: Plot

 In 1982, three teenagers are involved in a crime in a forest 90 miles north of New York City.
 Hannah (the rich daughter of a cement dynast) is tied to a tree, Matthew shoots her with a Red Ryder BB Gun and she loses an eye.
 Patrick (Patch) is secretly watching, counting the shots over 40 times, and he thinks that Matthew had killed her.
 Later Patrick returns and finds that Hannah is still alive, unties her, and brings her back to the town where she is taken to hospital.
 Then Matthew is convicted and sent to prison.
 But Hannah believes Patrick is totally innocent.

 In 2008 New York City Patrick is married to Hannah in a luxury apartment overlooking Times Square in New York City.
 Patrick believes he should have prevented Matthew's attack on Hannah, for which he feels guilty.
 He has lost his job at a bank in the depression and now writes a cooking blog.
 Patrick feels paranoid and depressed; then he notices a proposal sent to his blog by an unknown admirer.
-Intrigued by the offer, he then meets Matthew, leading to the situation spiralling out of control, pulling Hannah in...
+Intrigued by the offer, he discovers it was sent by Matthew who wants to clear the air with Patrick and help him establish a restaurant in the countryside.

+In a series of flashbacks, narrated by Matthew, it is revealed that prior to shooting Hannah she had seen him engage in a homosexual act with an older man.
+She confronts him at his house and accuses him of being a homosexual himself.
+Matthew’s father overhears the conversation and threatens to kill her, but doesn’t.
+Enraged that his son might be gay, Matthew’s father takes him for a walk in a nearby forest, gun in hand.
+Believing that his father is going to kill him, Mathew smashes a rock into his father’s head and forces his body off a cliff, killing him.
+Later, he confesses to Hannah that he killed his father.